 Increasing naturally bitter, drying and spicy foods will help heat up the digestion and remove any built-up cold and damp congestion from the winter months.

-Dry spicy dry curries and warming stimulating herbal teas that include spices such as The benefits of ginger and how we source it, The amazing benefits of turmeric and What is cinnamon and how do we source it?.
-Herbs that will boost the digestion such as The health benefits of fennel are also beneficial.
+Dry spicy dry curries and warming stimulating herbal teas that include spices such as ginger, turmeric and cinnamon.
+Herbs that will boost the digestion such as fennel are also beneficial.
 Try and stay clear of cold, damp and refrigerated foods such as dairy products and raw foods.

 Keep active and make the most of the energising sunshine!